viczommers/tesuji/README.md

 - Speed up appointment booking process, giving patients a single platform to efficiently find a suitable doctor, taking into account location, specialty, and price, and ordering in an intelligent way
 - Help doctors by reducing shortfall from insurers and being paid more quickly

-## Proposed Process
+## How we used the Portia agent framework to improve:
 ### Appointment Booking
 1. Patient goes to the Tempus Cura platform
 2. Patient enters postcode, insurance company (unless self-paying), specialty, and procedure and clicks "Search Doctors"
-3. If the patient is insured, the Portia agent calls the associated insurance company call centre (Portia ZenDesk plugin) to verify the terms of the insurance policy to get a pre-authorisation code
+3. If the patient is insured, the Portia agent could use the ZendDesk plugin to call the associated insurance company's call centre to verify the terms of the insurance policy to get a pre-authorisation code
 3. The Portia agent uses a generic doctor search tool on the PHIN website (portal for private healthcare information and doctors) (using browser tool) or a specific insurance company's doctor finder and returns a list of nearby and available doctors who the patient's insurance company approves
 4. Patient chooses preferred doctor and appointment day/time (potential use of Google Workspace for accessing doctors' calendars)
 5. Portia agent prompts doctor to approve appointment request